-You can restore Databricks Unity Catalog database objects to recover from deletion, corruption, or to create out-of-place copies for validation.
+Restore Unity Catalog objects to recover from deletion, corruption, or to create out-of-place copies for validation.

-Restore tables, schemas, views or entire catalogs under Unity Catalog.
+Restore tables, schemas, views or entire catalogs in Unity Catalog.
 You can recover to different workspace, catalog, or schema under the same Databricks account.

 To restore database objects, follow these steps: